-David A. Weaver is the 2015 Vice Chair of the Board of County Commissioners.
-He was sworn in as Douglas County Commissioner, District I, on July 21, 2014, filling the vacancy created by the departure of Commissioner Jack Hilbert who resigned his position in July, six months before the completion of his second term.
-He was subsequently elected to the position and began serving his own term January 2015.
+David A. Weaver serves as the 2018 Chair of the Board of County Commissioners.
+He was sworn in as Douglas County Commissioner, District I, on July 21, 2014, filling a vacancy created by the departure of Commissioner Jack Hilbert who resigned his position in July, six months before the completion of his second term.
+Weaver was subsequently elected to the position in November 2014 and began serving his own first term January 2015.
 During the same year he was named the 2015 Freshman Commissioner of the Year by Colorado Counties Inc.

-Weaver, former Douglas County Sheriff, who began his service career in the Douglas County Sheriff’s Office 32 years ago, is an experienced leader who believes in strong fiscal accountability, service excellence, integrity and community partnerships.
+Weaver, a former Douglas County Sheriff, began his service career in the Douglas County Sheriff’s Office in 1981.
+He is an experienced leader who believes in strong fiscal accountability, service excellence, integrity and community partnerships.

-Dave and his wife of 29 years, Mona, have three sons and two grandchildren.
+Dave and his wife, Mona, have three sons and two grandchildren.